sd2020spring/mini-project-2-computational-art-liloheinrich/README.md

 In the main function at the end of the file, the user can call these functions:

-    generate_art which: generate an image and corresponding function file based on the given parameters
+    generate_art: generate an image and corresponding function file based on the given parameters
     generate_multi_art: generate_art 'num_images' number of times, labeling the images sequentially
-    regenerate_art: regenerate an image from a specified function file (unfortunately pretty slow)
+    regenerate_art: regenerate an image from a specified function file (slow)

 Currently, it creates three images and reproduces the middle one.
 Example run output included.